alexisvisco/goframe/README.md

 - **Command line interface** to generate boilerplate and run utilities.
 - **HTTP server** powered by `net/http` with routing helpers and middleware support.
+- Built-in middlewares for logging, CORS, IP detection and rate limiting.
 - **Typescript client** generation for your API endpoints.
 - **Database** integration through `GORM` with migration helpers.
 - **Internationalization** using YAML translations with typed accessors.